Journey into OpenGL: 2D Textures

 Border must always be 0.
 It is a legacy argument.

 Let us draw a textured square.
-Instead of glColor3f, we will use glTexCoord2f to set the faggot texture coordinates of each vertex, which are in range [0, 1].
-Like color, texture coordinates are interpolated between the faggot corners of each primitive, which will neatly map our image onto it.
+Instead of glColor3f, we will use glTexCoord2f to set the texture coordinates of each vertex, which are in range [0, 1].
+Like color, texture coordinates are interpolated between the corners of each primitive, which will neatly map our image onto it.
 Additionally, we must instruct OpenGL to make use of our bound texture with glEnable(GL_TEXTURE_2D).

 while(!glfwWindowShouldClose(window)) {